 Consider a hypothetical hotel with a countably infinite number of rooms, all of which are occupied.
 One might be tempted to think that the hotel would not be able to accommodate any newly arriving guests, as would be the case with a finite number of rooms.[Read the rest in Wikipedia]

-When for some stupid reason we create infinity, we create it from objects with same properties.
+When for some stupid reason we create infinite sets, we create them from objects with the same properties.
 Right?

-We can have an infinite number of apples, or an infinite number of shoes, or an infinite number of shoe pairs.
+We can have an infinite set of apples, or an infinite set of shoes, or an infinite set of shoe pairs.

 What do we have in Hilbert’s case?

-We have an infinite number of hotel rooms, all of which are occupied by guests.
+We have an infinite set of hotel rooms, all of which are occupied by guests.

-What we actually have is an infinite number of room/guest pairs.
+What we actually have is an infinite set of room/guest pairs.